-New Jersey to Require Masks Outdoors Per Governor's Order
+New Jersey Gov. Phil Murphy: 'Masks Are Now Required Outdoors'

 — Governor Phil Murphy (@GovMurphy) July 8, 2020

 New Jersey has had an indoor mask mandate in effect since April.
 The governor halted the state’s reopening process last week, postponing the introduction of indoor dining “indefinitely.”

 “We’ve always said that we would not hesitate to hit pause if needed to safeguard public health,” he said.
 “This is one of those times.”